-Lakers News: Latest on LeBron James Post Opt Out, Possible Nuggets Trade, More
+Lakers News: Latest on LeBron James Post-Opt-Out, Possible Nuggets Trade, More

 However, Denver might not be the only potential trade partner for the Lakers in their quest for a first-round pick, which in turn would be sent to San Antonio as part of the Leonard trade.

-The Lakers have searched across the league for an additional first-round pick, per ESPN's Zach Lowe.
+The Lakers have searched across the league for an additional first-round pick, per ESPN.com's Zach Lowe.

 Even if the Lakers aren't able to conjure up a deal for a draft pick to sweeten the pot, they still have intriguing assets to offer the Spurs, including Brandon Ingram, Kyle Kuzma and Josh Hart.